by Jeff Stone

 "It's alright, Captain.
 I was rather more vocal when I had it the first time," Straker said with a trace of humour in his voice.
 His words were echoing like a choir solo in St Paul's Cathedral.
 "By the time we reach Dreamland, you'll have recovered.
 Just take it easy."

-She turned her headlook out the window, an act that took roughly a year in her own private timeframe, and stared in total awe at the scene outside.
+She turned her head to look out the window, an act that took roughly a year in her own private timeframe, and stared in total awe at the scene outside.
 The sun was no longer too bright to look at, and the clouds...the clouds were friggin' INCREDIBLE.
 No longer just puffy blobs of water vapour, the cloud-deck was now an immense sea of vividly 3-D fractal patterns.
 She could, if she wished, zero her vision in on one separate element of a cloud's form and see the intricate boiling of the molecules that made it up.
 What was more, the level of 'deep focus' was apparently infinite, and she felt hersalf going deeper and deeper into the Mandelbrot chaos that her misfiring brain was presenting her with.

 "How's the coffee?"